Xavier Johnson and the fire from within

 Years ago, when Michael had just finished his collegiate basketball career at Division III Covenant College, he was living at home and figuring out what was next.
 His parents, though, wanted to make sure that he wasn’t becoming complacent.

-Michael’s father worked as a principal and pastor at Chamblee High School in Georgia, a little more than 20 miles from their home.
+Michael’s father worked as a teacher, principal and pastor at Chamblee High School in Georgia, a little more than 20 miles from their home.
 In the mornings, Michael would ride with his father to the school.
 When they arrived and his father started working, Michael would have the rest of the day to find his way back home.
 He went on backstreets, running some of the way, walking other parts.
-He was given a couple of dollars, which he’d use to stop at McDonald’s and get two cheeseburgers for lunch.
+He was given a few dollars, which he’d use to to get breakfast and also go to McDonald’s to get two cheeseburgers for lunch.
 Normally, he’d stop at a gym for a couple of hours to play basketball before continuing his trek.
 His goal, he said, was to be home by 10 or 11 p.m.

 “It wasn’t because they (my parents) didn’t love me,” Michael said.
-“They were trying to just challenge me.”
+“They were just trying to… challenge me.”

 After briefly playing on the semi-professional basketball circuit, Michael decided to join the Air Force.
 That’s where he met La’Kesha in 1996 at MacDill Air Force Base in Tampa, Florida.
 They married a year later.
 Soon after, they had their first child, Chaleb.
 Xavier came next.
 They did everything to not only provide for their children, but eventually give them opportunities to attend prep schools and go to basketball camps.
 Michael picked up extra jobs while still on active duty.
 He’d wake up around 3-4 a.m. to deliver newspapers, then sleep in the parking lot of the Air Force Base before starting work at 7:30 a.m.
 Other times, he worked as a security guard at a hotel and refereed local basketball games.

 When Xavier was still a toddler, Michael went overseas.
 He was deployed to Iraq as a medic from 2004-2005 as part of Operation Enduring Freedom.
 Some mornings, he remembers, he’d wake up to the sounds of bombs detonating and sirens wailing.
 Michael worked in the emergency room, which was just a tent surrounded by barricades to protect it from mortar shots.
 Buses and planes went flying by.
 One time, Michael had to perform CPR on a sniper who had been shot in the head.
-Another time, Michael remembers rushing to aid a soldier hit by the explosion of a bomb.
 During those months in Iraq, Michael created a purpose-driven life ministry to help spread positivity.

 “Giving my life for others,” Michael said.
 “You didn’t know if you were going to make it out of there.”